HIGH-FIDELITY VACUUM TUBE

 For the record, in their US Patent 2,710,312 Hafler and Keroes state:

-of linearizing the Plate characteristics."
+effect of linearizing the Plate characteristics."

 Ultra-linear operation typically (for the popular audio tube types) delivers 100% power output compared with the same tubes in tetrode or pentode connection at the same plate voltage and bias system (GEC) - but sometimes less for other tube types.